 Not all stories are meant to be stories.

 Nah!… I look around.
-I look at the details that surround me: I separate the morning sleepy expressions from the actual feelings, isolate them and try to interpret.
-(I have nothing else to do while on the tube, thus this is good entertainment.)
+I look at the details that surround me: I separate the morning sleepy expressions from the actual feelings, isolate them and try to interpret (not that I have anything else to do while on the tube, so this is good entertainment).

 Speaking of tips for writing – and assuming that I’m entitled to give any – get some more hereafter.

 Of course you need to feel something while writing – you don’t want a set of cold words mechanically assembled together, do you?!
 And if you don’t feel them in the first place, others won’t either.
 Just be smart when you do!
 Don’t get too sentimentally attached to your articles and don’t only be tragic or melodramatic.
 Go wider!